shangguanwang/100-days-of-code/round2-log.md

 - peer review the bug for the shopping list project
 - Continue React Udemy course and complete 2 small projects

+### Day 61: Sep 07, 2023
+**Today's Progress**:
+- Found a new tech job site called Dice, applied for 6 local React jobs
+- Study Redux for an hour